Aaron3963/CSE_151A_Project/README.md

 - **Kliment Ho**:

 - **Qianjin Zhou**:

+Worked on EDA and generated deadline distribution graphs.
+Preprocessed the data through cleaning headline text.
+Developed the baseline model: Logistic Regression with TF-IDF on joint headlines. (grouping entries by date and concatenated all the headlines for each day into a single string to improve TF-IDF predictive power).
+Contributed to final report.

 We collaboratively discussed the project topic and model approaches.
 Regularly reviewed and compared model results as a team to identify areas for improvement and achieve better performance.